YearUpMuvaaGhoul/LexxsDeli-SandwichOrderBuilder/README.md

 Ways to improve or future plans :

--Adding a combo discount for 10% off when a user chooses a drink sandwich and chips in an order, implementing for multiple combos available
+Adding a combo discount for 10% off when a user chooses a drink sandwich and chips in an order, implementing for multiple combos available
--More error handling and exception throwing
+More error handling and exception throwing
--More options for sauces other than Au Jus (Ex: Consume, gravy, etc) -Ease of adding a new signature sandwich, without a need to make special classes -Option for a sunday only special or seasonal/week specific special options
+More options for sauces other than Au Jus (Ex: Consume, gravy, etc) Ease of adding a new signature sandwich, without a need to make special classes Option for a sunday only special or seasonal/week specific special options